 Antibiotic-associated diarrhoea (ADD) is one of the most common side effects of antibiotics, with a prevalence of between 5 to 35%, depending on the type of antibiotic8 taken.
 A meta-analysis of 23 studies from the highly esteemed Cochrane Collaboration carried out in 2012 (focusing on contrasting and combining results from multiple studies) found that probiotics can reduce the risk of antibiotic-associated side effects by 64%.
 One particular form of AAD is Clostridium difficile infection, which manifests as chronic diarrhoea and in severe cases, colitis.
 This is of particular concern in the elderly and can sometimes be fatal.
 Based on a systematic review and meta-analysis of 23 randomized controlled trials including 4213 patients, evidence suggests that probiotics are both safe and effective in helping to support the health of the gut microbiome and reducing digestive upset related to Clostridium difficile-associated diarrhoea10

 Yes.
 Extensive clinical research suggests the best probiotic to take with antibiotics are particular strains that can be taken alongside antibiotics, rather than separately.
-These particular strains are Lactobacillus acidophilus Rosell-52, Lactobacillus rhamnosus Rosell-11 and Bifidobacterium lactis Lafti B94 which we will look at in the next section.
-These strains can be taken at exactly the same time as antibiotic medication, which is not the case for most other probiotic supplements.
-Health professionals can read this article about research using a probiotic for antibiotics.
+These particular strains are Lactobacillus acidophilus Rosell-52, Lactobacillus rhamnosus Rosell-11 and Bifidobacterium lactis Lafti B94 which we have already mentioned.
+The combination of these strains can be taken at exactly the same time as antibiotic medication, which is not the case for most other probiotic supplements.

 Taking well-studied strains that have been shown to survive when taken at the same time as the antibiotic medication is particularly useful alongside intravenous (IV) antibiotics which may be constantly administered on a drip.
-We would always say that it is a good idea to take probiotics during and after courses of antibiotics.
-Taking probiotics after antibiotics is discussed later in this article.
+It is a good idea to take probiotics during and after courses of antibiotics.
+We discuss more about taking probiotics after antibiotics later in this article.

 Even if you have taken a probiotic designed to be taken alongside your antibiotic medication, it is always a sensible idea to take good daily probiotics after antibiotics for at least a month or so to replenish the gut microflora.
 Scientists are not really sure exactly how long it will take to rebuild the gut flora after antibiotics; it will depend on several different factors such as the individual gut microbiome, the length of the course, the strength of medication, diet and lifestyle etc. What are the best probiotics after antibiotics?
 Well, studies show taking a probiotic supplement that contains the strains Lactobacillus acidophilus NCFM and Bifidobacterium lactis Bi-07® after antibiotics may help to stabilise Lactobacillus populations in the gut13.
 The Lactobacillus genus of friendly bacteria helps to crowd out the bad guys and keep our gut environment healthy.